LouisaBarrett/weathertalk/README.md

 Having a background color that complements and reenforces the weather data and conversation starter phrases of the specified city would be nice.
 Let's make it happen!

-We'll need to create a new helper function to handle this background color-changing task for us, as well as target the `section` element in our HTML that makes up the primary content area of our page.
+We'll need to create a new helper function to handle this background color-changing task for us, as well as a variable to target the `section` element in our HTML that makes up the primary content area of our page.

 ```javascript
 const mainSection = document.querySelector('section')